How Much Does Pool Liner Replacement Cost in 2025?

 Several variables impact the cost of installing a pool liner, including size and shape, the type of pool, and the time of year.

-The size of the pool is the single biggest determinant of its installation cost.
+The size of the pool is the single biggest determinant of any pool repair cost.
 The below chart of standard sizes can help you determine just how your pool can fit into this equation.

-A thicker, 28 MIL pool liner costs around $400 more than a comparable standard 20 MIL pool liner.
-Thicker liners last longer and can withstand more exposure to harsh weather than typical 20 MIL liners.
+A thicker, 28-millimeter pool liner costs around $200 to $400 more than a standard 20-millimeter pool liner.
+Thicker liners last longer and can withstand more exposure to harsh weather than typical liners.
 If you choose a thicker liner, it’ll last longer and won’t tear as easily, but it’ll cost you more and be harder to install.

 Your pool’s shape impacts the cost of your liner.
 Round pool liners are less expensive than similarly sized rectangular ones.
-For example, you can see in the table above that a 648-square-foot rectangular, in-ground pool liner costs between $2,300 and $3,600.
-Compare that to a 706-square-foot pool, or 30-foot diameter, above-ground round pool liner, which only costs $1,600 to $2,400.
+If you have a custom pool with an irregular shape, you’ll need to get a custom-made liner, which can be much more expensive than a standard-shaped one.

 If you choose a liner with a pattern or design, you will pay more than going with the classic blue liner.
 Keep in mind that darker pool liners are harder to repair and may cost you more down the road.